February 14, 2020 💘 © by Judith Allen Shone

 It seems appropriate that I share new-found words about LOVE on this day.

 Through the years of caring for one with Alzheimer’s and vascular dementia, the phenomenon of AMBIGUOUS LOSS showed up many times.
 Piece by piece those things that meant something vanished, not on any schedule, not related to any stage of disease.
-The behaviours are gone.
+Those cherished behaviours are gone…almost as if they never happened, seemly evaporated.
 All I have is memories.

-I did not realize I experienced so much grief until someone found this quote and shared it online.
-It explains exactly how I have been feeling the entire journey through Alzheimer’s World.
+I did not realize that while I was still caring for My Love, I was also experiencing so much grief, until someone found this quote and shared it online.
+It explains exactly how I have been feeling the entire journey through Alzheimer’s World ,both as his partner and as his caregiver.

 I cannot say it better.

 I have felt the little pulls at my heart strings when the date nights, the sweet cards, the kind comments, the invitations to dinner, the intimate conversations stopped.
 The biggest void has been knowing my name is no longer a memory for him.
 He sees the person now standing before him, but he does not associate me with our history together.
 And, although I do still hold his hand and put my head on his shoulder, that original person has vanished from My Love’s mind.
-I am the now familiar person who is with him who makes him feel safe.
-I can tell because he still has his beautiful smile of recognition for me.
+I am now the familiar person who is with him, who makes him feel safe.
+I can tell because he expresses with his beautiful smile of recognition for me when I enter a room and he sees me.
+I feel so blessed.

-The collection of my sorrows, my sad days, and the empty spaces I feel each evening in my heart after saying “good night”, have become what Jamie Anderson calls, “…love with no place to go.
+The collection of my sorrows, my sad days, and the empty spaces I feel each evening in my heart after saying “good night”, have become what Jamie Anderson calls, “…love with no place to go.”
+Sometimes, it is so hard to grasp my breath knowing he is slipping away from me.
+Yes, that love seems stuck inside me with no place to go.

 The Alzheimer Society Canada explains “Grieving occurs in different ways at all stages in the dementia” caregiving journey as big and small losses continue over a long period instead of at one time “…closure is not possible and your grief cannot be fully resolved while the person with dementia is alive.”